ForgeRock/appAuthHelper/README.md

 ### Using Tokens

 Once `tokensAvailableHandler` has been called, your application can start using the tokens.
 If you are curious about them, you can find them within your browser's IndexedDB under "appAuth/clientId".
-You shouldn't need to develop any code that directly accesses them there, however; you should be able to rely on the service worker managing them for your requests.
+You shouldn't need to develop any code that directly accesses them there, however; you should be able to rely on the identity proxy managing them for your requests.
 Instead just make simple calls to your resource server APIs, and trust that the Authorization header with the access token included as a bearer will be added.
 For example:

 ```
 fetch("https://login.example.com/oauth2/userinfo").then((resp) => resp.json())